ambonxnobody/Laravel-HospitalAppointment/README.md

-## HospitalAppointment Open Source - Installation
+## Laravel - Hospital Appointment Open Source - Installation

 The requirements to Laravel HospitalAppointment application is: